shineishukla/100daysof-JS/README.md

 # Stay Connected
 Follow along with my JavaScript Journey by regularly checking this repository.
 I will be updating it daily with new code, project updates, and insights gained during my coding challenge.
-Feel free to leave comments, suggestions, or reach out to me if you have any questions or want to connect.
+Please feel free to leave comments, and suggestions, or reach out to me if you have any questions or would like to connect.

 You can also connect with me on social media: